US says oil, gas sales damage climate -- but won't stop them

 “BLM has limited decision authority to meaningfully or measurably prevent the cumulative climate change impacts that would result from global emissions,” agency officials wrote in their proposal to lease land in Montana.
 Similar statements were included in documents released by the government for oil and gas lease proposals in other states.

-Harvard University economics professor James Stock said it’s confusing to put a dollar value to greenhouse emissions, but then assert that such impacts are impossible to discern because of the global nature of climate change.
+Harvard University economics professor James Stock said it was confusing for the administration to put a dollar value to greenhouse emissions, but then assert that such impacts are impossible to discern because of the global nature of climate change.

 “To say it’s too hard, they can’t do that — that’s simply not true.
 All of those calculations have been done,” Stock said.
 “This is very surprising to me and inconsistent with the Biden administration’s climate goals.”